Bharath7989/Delta-Demo1/README.md

 # Delta-Demo1
-This is all about delta
+This is all about delta is one of  the full stack course.